fresns/docs/wiki/en-US/database/contents/post-users.md

 ## Explanation

-- Data filled in by plugins, API output, how the frontend uses it is determined by the theme or client.
+- Data filled in by plugins, API output, how the view uses it is determined by the client.
 - Example scenario: Reward user list